snozza/noderover/README.md

 ### Learning Outcomes

-Node.js, JavaScript and Mocha were all somewhat familar to the team members.
-The true challenges were with the hardware (electronic wiring and related hardware knowledge), as well as programming directly to the Arduino with C. We had to take a ground up approach to physically configuring the rover, starting with simple lighting of LED lights via usb, and progressing to wireless single character commands over telnet.
-Eventually we had a fully fledged wifi rover that was controllable via a desktop browser, smartphone, smartphone gyrometer, and even with Twitter commands.
+Minor difficulties with the hardware (electronic wiring and related hardware knowledge), as well as programming directly to the Arduino with C. Minor issues with TCP and wirless connectivity which were eventually sorted.
+Ended up with a nifty rover that is controllable via desktop browser, smartphone, smartphone gyrometer, and even with Twitter commands.
+I call him Tars!

 ### To-do List